 A UNESCO World Heritage Site, the Red Fort named for its thick red sandstone walls, encompasses the Moti Masjid mosque; Diwan-i-Aam (Hall of Audience); Rang Mahal (Palace of Colors); an archaeological museum and a war memorial.

-Jodhpur boasts the great Meharangarh Fort, which is over 500 year old and perched 400 feet above the city on a perpendicular cliff.
+Meharangarh Fort of Jodhpur is over 500 year old and perched 400 feet above the city on a perpendicular cliff.
 It is perhaps one of India’s largest and most magnificent forts.

 Brilliantly crafted palaces like Moti Mahal and Sheesha Mahal are found within.
 Seven gates depict the victory of each Maharaja.
 Its bewitching beauty is both imposing and invincible.